FerRacimo/CopenhagenTutorial/CoalTutorial.md

-4. Sample	the	time	it	takes	before	these	two	nodes	coalesce	(measured	from	previous coalescence	event in	units	of	2N)	by	sampling	from	an	exponential	distribution	with	rate	equal to	nodecount*(nodecount-1)/2	where	nodecount	is	the	number	of	nodes	in	your node	list.
+4. Sample	the	time	it	takes	before	these	two	nodes	coalesce	(measured	from	previous coalescence	event in	units	of	2N)	by	sampling	from	an	exponential	distribution	with	rate	equal to	"nodecount choose 2" (expressed in R as `choose(nodecount,2)` ) where	nodecount	is	the	number	of	nodes	in	your node	list.
 Do this	in	R	by	typing:

 ```
-coalescencerate = nodecount*(nodecount-1)/2 # calculate the coalescent rate
+coalescencerate = choose(nodecount,2) # calculate the coalescent rate
 coalescencetime = rexp(1, rate=coalescencerate) # sample from exponential w. that rate
 coalescencetime
 ```